DanFNKD/PrimeTech/README.md

 - [6.1](https://github.com/DanFNKD/PrimeTech/issues/14) - As a shopper, I receive order confirmation emails so that I know my purchase was successful.
 ##### Epic: Admin Panel Functionality:
 - [7.1](https://github.com/DanFNKD/PrimeTech/issues/15) - As an admin, I can add, update, and remove products so that the catalogue remains up to date.

+### Business Plan

+#### Mission Statement
+PrimeTech offers the best quality, cutting edge technology products.
+Our range consists of TV’s, radios, gaming consoles and accessories.
+We serve everyone, from tech enthusiasts to the person buying their very first product!

+#### Demographics
+- Age: 18 - 55.

+#### USP’s
+- Competitive pricing.
+- Fast shipping and hassle free returns.
+- Simple layout, ensuring anyone can understand the best product for them.

+#### Growth strategy
+- Expand product offerings to include more specific products e..g VR products.
+This will help to improve SEO and generate more traction.
+- Leverage data and analytics to personalise recommendations for customers.
+- Plan the site around the future launch of a mobile App.
+- Sustainability strategies such as recycling programs and partnering with ethical manufacturers.

+#### Key partners
+- Suppliers - Leading manufactures, newer entrants to expand product base.
+- Delivery partners - Reliable shipping is crucial to customer satisfaction.
+- Internal team - Support and after sales service key to repeat custom and build a strong reputation.

+#### Marketing strategies
+- Use newsletter providers (such as MailChimp) to increase audience and keep customers up to date.
+- Utilise social media (such as Facebook) to promote the brand and engage existing customers.
+- Expand social media presence to cover more channels.

 ### Wireframes